Blog

 Jenkins is often most painful when used for Continuous Deployment (CD) - deploying to Kubernetes, managing secrets, and spinning up staging environments.
 These tools replace the "Deploy" stage of Jenkins with a robust platform.

-Qovery is the best alternative for teams who use Jenkins for deployments and environment management.
+Qovery is the best Kubernetes management platform for teams who use Jenkins for deployments and environment management.
 It replaces fragile Jenkins deployment scripts with a robust, platform-engineering approach.

 Pros: